askfrsltn/skills_profile_dashboard/README.md

             $(score).css("background-color",color)

         });
-- **Create Local Storage object** - generate loginObject upon click of login button, login button can not be pressed if one of the fields is input incorrectly.
+- **Create Local Storage object** - generate login object upon a click of the login button, login button can not be pressed if one of the fields is input incorrectly.
 The functionality is built with JS JSON and object generation script:

         $("#btn-login").click(function(){
             let login=$("#login").val();